zliobaite/zliobaite.github.io/_posts/2015-4-28-Digital-discrimination.md

 The earliest mention of *digital discrimination* that I can trace is in [a book by D. Lyon](http://books.google.com/books/about/Surveillance_as_Social_Sorting.html?id=yCLFBfZwl08C) from 2003.

 Lately, digital discrimination has also referred to disadvantages *within* services provided on the internet.
-This usage mainly comes from a [European project ICUD](http://digitaldiscrimination.eu/), their conferences, and collaborators. *Digital discrimination* in this case is not a mechanism for discrimination, but the area of discrimination, just like a work place could be when anayzing equal pay.
+This usage mainly comes from a [European project ICUD](http://digitaldiscrimination.eu/), their conferences, and collaborators. *Digital discrimination* in this case is not a mechanism for discrimination, but the area of discrimination, just like a work place could be when analysing equal pay.

-Perhaps the most attention and media coverage towards *digital discrimination* has been captured by a [recent case study](http://www.hbs.edu/faculty/Publication%20Files/14-054_e3c04a43-c0cf-4ed8-91bf-cb0ea4ba59c6.pdf), which discrovers price disadvantages for black people at AirBnB.
+Perhaps the most attention and media coverage towards *digital discrimination* has been captured by a [recent case study](http://www.hbs.edu/faculty/Publication%20Files/14-054_e3c04a43-c0cf-4ed8-91bf-cb0ea4ba59c6.pdf), which discovers price disadvantages for black people at AirBnB.
 [AirBnB](https://www.airbnb.com/) is a market place for holiday rentals.
 AirBnB got a lot of negative publicity with that, here are just some of the titles:

 * [Airbnb discrimination?
 Study finds black hosts charge less on average](http://articles.latimes.com/2014/jan/21/business/la-fi-tn-airbnb-discrimination-20140121) 	Los Angeles Times
 * [Harvard Study Suggests Racial Bias Among Some Airbnb Renters](http://time.com/2345/harvard-study-suggests-racial-bias-among-some-airbnb-renters/) Time